Fort Lauderdale Man Charged With COVID-19 Relief Fraud, Buying Lamborghini, Rolex, Louis Vuitton With Loan Money

 MIAMI (CBSMiami) – A South Florida man charged with fraudulently obtaining COVID-19 relief loans under the Paycheck Protection Program made his first appearance in federal court in Fort Lauderdale on Wednesday.

-Valesky Barosy, 27, of Fort Lauderdale is accused of submitting fraudulent loan applications on behalf of himself and his accomplices, seeking more than $4.2 million in PPP loans.READ MORE: Select Broward, Miami-Dade Libraries Giving Out Free Take Home Rapid COVID-19 Tests Friday
+Valesky Barosy, 27, of Fort Lauderdale is accused of submitting fraudulent loan applications on behalf of himself and his accomplices, seeking more than $4.2 million in PPP loans.READ MORE: Jackson Health System Welcomes First Baby Of 2022

-According to the charges, Barosy and his accomplices received approximately $2.1 million in PPP loans from the fraudulent scheme.READ MORE: South Florida Celebrations To Ring In The New Year
+According to the charges, Barosy and his accomplices received approximately $2.1 million in PPP loans from the fraudulent scheme.READ MORE: Archdiocese Of Miami Temporarily Reinstates Mask Requirements For Catholic School Employees, Students

-Barosy is accused of using the fraudulently-obtained proceeds to purchase a Lamborghini Huracán EVO, Rolex and Hublot watches, and designer clothing from Louis Vuitton, Gucci, and Chanel, it is alleged.MORE NEWS: Too Much Holiday?
-AAA Has You Covered With 'Tow to Go'
+Barosy is accused of using the fraudulently-obtained proceeds to purchase a Lamborghini Huracán EVO, Rolex and Hublot watches, and designer clothing from Louis Vuitton, Gucci, and Chanel, it is alleged.MORE NEWS: Florida Breaks Single-Day COVID-19 Record With 75,900 Cases

 The indictment charges Barosy with five counts of wire fraud, three counts of money laundering, and one count of aggravated identity theft.
 If convicted, Barosy faces up to 132 years in prison.